Wikipedia and the COVID-19 pandemic: Wikipedia

-The Wikimedia Foundation reported that on all Wikipedias from 1 December 2019 to 8 December 2020, 6,950 articles related to COVID-19 had been created, and 983,395 edits had been to COVID-19-related articles by 97,088 editors.
+The Wikimedia Foundation reported that on all Wikipedias from 1 December 2019 to 8 December 2020, 6,950 articles related to COVID-19 had been created, and 983,395 edits had been made to COVID-19-related articles by 97,088 editors.
 Additionally, in the same one-year time frame, COVID-19 related articles across all Wikipedias received 579,190,316 pageviews.
+A 2021 study in Nature found that edits increased dramatically on most Wikipedias after the onset of the pandemic: larger Wikipedias, like the English Wikipedia, acquired many more newcomers, making the earlier pandemic period Wikipedia's most active period in the previous three years.

 One study found that Wikipedia's coverage of the COVID-19 pandemic from January to May 2020 referenced trusted media sources and high-quality academic research.
 Another study observed that Wikipedia's traffic tended to match the intensity of other COVID-19 discussion in the media ecosystem, rather than the ongoing and steady severity of the pandemic.
 A December 2020 study showed that nearly two percent of COVID-19-related literature had been cited on Wikipedia.

-In mid-March 2020, Noam Cohen of Wired said editors' work on articles related to the pandemic demonstrated "that Wikipedia has also developed a conscience."
+In mid-March 2020, journalist Noam Cohen said that editors' work on articles related to the pandemic demonstrated "that Wikipedia has also developed a conscience."
 Cohen described how Wikipedia's efforts to combat misinformation related to the pandemic differed from some other major websites and opined, "Unless Twitter, Facebook and the others can learn to address misinformation more effectively, Wikipedia will remain the last best place on the Internet."

 Wikipedia experienced an increase in readership during the COVID-19 pandemic.
 In April 2020, according to the newspaper Dawn, when reports of cases in Wuhan emerged in December 2019 at the start of the pandemic, Wikipedia editors averaged 163 edits per hour to COVID-related pages.
 Across 188 Wikipedia languages, there were nearly 7,000 articles related to the pandemic as of November 2021.In his article "Why Wikipedia Is Immune to Coronavirus", Omer Benjakob of Haaretz wrote, "Wikipedia has stepped in to provide relief.
 So much so that it has become the go-to source for COVID-19 information."
 Editors have worked diligently to remove misinformation.
 The World Health Organization announced it was working with the Wikimedia Foundation to help freely license its infographics and other material on COVID-19 to help in the work's effort to fight misinformation related to COVID-19, with plans to do similar in the future for other infectious diseases.